hack3rs.ca network-security

 when-this-tool-is-a-good-fit

-• +Recurring vulnerability scanning for internal and external assets.
+• +Recurring vulnerability scans for internal and internet-facing assets with tracked remediation.

-• +Credentialed scan workflows to improve remediation accuracy.
+• +Credentialed scan workflows to validate patch compliance and configuration hardening.

 when-to-use-another-tool-or-source